 Leadership in Historical Studies of Rhetoric

 ASHR has established affiliate status with leading scholarly associations in Communication and Composition.
 In the past years, an increasing emphasis has been put on the linkage with Rhetoric Society of America (RSA), including workshops and seminars during summer institutes as well themed panels in the convention.

-Perhaps the most important benefit of membership is the journal, Advances in the History of Rhetoric.
-Under Richard Enos, Robert Gaines, Ekaterina Haskins, and now Arthur Walzer, the journal is distinguished both by the excellence of its contributors and by the range of genres it publishes: innovative research in the history of rhetoric, translations of historical texts, and scholarly dialogue in the Collocutio section, as well as interdisciplinary work in rhetorical criticism, theory, and pedagogy.
+Perhaps the most important benefit of membership is access to our journal, Journal for the History of Rhetoric (formerly Advances in the History of Rhetoric).
+Under Richard Enos, Robert Gaines, Ekaterina Haskins, Arthur Walzer, and now Ned O’Gorman, the journal is distinguished both by the excellence of its contributors and by the range of genres it publishes: innovative research in the history of rhetoric, translations of historical texts, and interdisciplinary work in rhetorical criticism, theory, and pedagogy.